Marian Jazmik: Breaking the Rules

 Marian’s Friday Feature Artist Interview can be found at the bottom of this page.

-From a small village in the northwest of England, Marian Jazmik creates, not for the sales commissions or notoriety, but for the pure pleasure born out of her passion for textile art.
+From a small village in northwest England, Marian Jazmik creates not for the sales commissions or notoriety but for the pure pleasure born out of her passion for textile art.